Bethesda station: History

 The station opened on August 25, 1984.
-Its opening coincided with the completion of 6.8 mi of rail northwest of the Van Ness–UDC station and the opening of the Friendship Heights, Grosvenor, Medical Center and Tenleytown stations.
+Its opening coincided with the completion of 6.8 mi of rail northwest of the Van Ness–UDC station and the opening of the Friendship Heights, Grosvenor–Strathmore, Medical Center and Tenleytown stations.

 In October 2013, a new staircase appeared between the mezzanine and platform.
 In October 2014, the replacement of the first of three entrance escalators at the station began.
 The escalator site preparation, demolition, construction, installation and testing was projected to take approximately 42 weeks to complete.
 The $8.4 million project was completed on March 22, 2017.
 Between January 17 and December 24, 2022, the Bethesda Plaza entrance escalator was replaced with stairs that lead from the bus station to street level.
 The escalator was replaced because a canopy could not be accommodated that would provide protection from the elements for a new escalator.

-The Purple Line system is under construction as of 2025 and is scheduled to open in late 2027.
+The Purple Line system is under construction as of 2026 and is scheduled to open in late 2027.
 A new southern entrance will allow for connections to the Purple Line, which will be located in a tunnel running above the Red Line tunnel.
 The new entrance has a complex design, and the construction process has included extensive blasting operations.
 In 2024 it was reported that construction of the new mezzanine has led to large cost overruns.
 Installation of backup elevators is planned as part of the construction of the Purple Line.
-In October 2025 it was reported that excavation of the 150 ft deep southern entrance was completed, involving the removal of 13,000 cuyd (weight approx. 2.5 e6lb).
-Construction of the elevators and stairways, and completion of the entrance continues into 2026.
-Medical Center and Bethesda stations are expected to be temporarily closed beginning in mid-2026 to allow for completion of the new mezzanine.
+In October 2025 it was reported that excavation of the 150 ft deep southern entrance was completed, involving the removal of 13,000 cuyd (weight approx. 2.5 e6lb.
+Construction of the elevators and stairways, and completion of the entrance is continuing in 2026.
+In May 2026 the Washington Metropolitan Area Transit Authority announced that the Bethesda, Medical Center and Grosvenor–Strathmore stations will be closed July 6 to September 6, 2026, to allow for creation of a new mezzanine in Bethesda, and completion of other Red Line construction projects.
+Work on the mezzanine will continue for another 18 months.
+The station re-opened on schedule on September 7th.